-- § 2.160 Affidavit or declaration of continued use or excusable nonuse required to avoid cancellation of registration. - § 2.161 Requirements for a complete affidavit or declaration of continued use or excusable nonuse. - § 2.162 Notice to registrant. - § 2.163 Acknowledgment of receipt of affidavit or declaration. - § 2.164 Correcting deficiencies in affidavit or declaration. - § 2.165 Petition to Director to review refusal. - § 2.166 Affidavit of continued use or excusable nonuse combined with renewal application.
+- § 2.160 Affidavit or declaration of continued use or excusable nonuse required to avoid cancellation of registration. - § 2.161 Requirements for a complete affidavit or declaration of use in commerce or excusable nonuse; requirement for the submission of additional information, exhibits, affidavits or declarations, and specimens; and fee for deletions of goods, services, and/or classes from a registration. - § 2.162 Notice to registrant. - § 2.163 Acknowledgment of receipt of affidavit or declaration. - § 2.164 Correcting deficiencies in affidavit or declaration. - § 2.165 Petition to Director to review refusal. - § 2.166 Affidavit of continued use or excusable nonuse combined with renewal application.